Jesperpaulsen/module-federation-webpack-test/README.md

 # Module Federation Test
-This code is written by following Stephen Grinders (MFE course)[https://www.udemy.com/course/microfrontend-course/].
+This code is written by following Stephen Grinders [MFE course](https://www.udemy.com/course/microfrontend-course/).

 ### Overview
 It consists of one container and 3 fragments app.
 The container and two of the apps are written in React, while the last one is written in Vue.